Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Fluxes and orbital phase

 \section{Fluxes and orbital phase}

-We have now all the ingredients to compute the tidal corrections to the radiated scalar and gravitational energy fluxes up to 1PN order beyond the leading quadrupolar contribution, and to the orbital phase within the time domain and Fourier domain, up to the 2PN order beyond the leading dipolar contribution.
+We have now all the ingredients to compute the radiated scalar and gravitational energy fluxes and orbital phase up to the NNLO.
 These quantities are derived within the quasi-circular orbit approximation and written in terms of the frequency-dependent parameter~$x$.
 The complete results presented in this section are directly available in the supplementary \textit{Mathematica} file~\cite{SuppMaterial}.